In the Slovak Republic there are two types of proceedings for companies in financial difficulties:

 - winding-up of the company by acquisition, merger or dividing the company.

 Bankruptcy proceedings and restructuring proceedings are the procedures applicable in the case of the insolvency of the company and are therefore dealt in detail in the following parts.

 Download our 2023 eBook on bankruptcy proceedings in Slovakia or read more below:

 Filing an application by the company (as the debtor) or creditor

 In case of the bankruptcy proceedings there are two insolvency tests under the Slovak legislation:

-If the company is illiquid and/or over-indebted, it is deemed insolvent under Slovak law.
+If the company is insolvent and/or heavily indebted, it is deemed bankrupt under Slovak law.
 Bankruptcy proceedings shall be initiated by the company (as the debtor) or may be initiated by its creditor.